If you are a Revolutionary War buff who also likes games, you’ll love these Revolutionary War strategy games.

 The game has a 8.5 rating on gamespot.com, very positive reviews on steam, a 9.5 rating from IGN and a three star rating on Amazon.

-Released in 1992, this turn-based strategy video game by Koei allows players to play as either the Americans or the British in the Revolutionary War.
+Released in 1992, Liberty or Death is a turn-based strategy video game by Koei that allows players to play as either the Americans or the British in the Revolutionary War.

 Players can choose to control any of six historical commanders: George Washington, Artemas Ward, Charles Lee, Thomas Gage, Sir Henry Clinton or William Howe.